traskcon/NFL-RL/DOCS.md

 The nature of our observation space and multi-agent learning means that traditional Q-Learning via a Q-Table is infeasible.
 While there are only 7,068 possible states for a single player, adding another player to the table increases the number of possible states up to 49,956,624.
 If a third entity is added as an observation (say the location of a target), the number of possible states grows to 3.5 * 10^11.

+Running a rendered simulation that can be viewed as it is running takes ~30 seconds to run.
+However the same simulation only takes about 0.01 seconds to run if rendering is turned off, making it feasible to run large numbers of simulations to train a DQN.

 ## Code Structure

 testbed.py